NicholasLund5/CIFAR-100-Image-Classifier/README.md

 The frontend is a simple HTML+CSS+JavaScript application that allows users to upload or drag-and-drop an image for classification.
 It communicates with the FastAPI backend to obtain predictions.

-### Key Features:
-- Drag-and-drop support.
-- Real-time thumbnail generation.
-- Error handling for invalid file types or server issues.

 ### Example Interaction:
 1. User drops an image into the drop zone.
-2. The image is displayed as a thumbnail.
-3. Upon submission, the image is sent to the backend, and the predicted class is displayed.
+2. Upon submission, the image is sent to the backend, and the predicted class is displayed.

 ---